 On-campus employment is provided by two sources.
-Texas College Work Study and the Federal College Work Study Program provide employment for students who show financial need in meeting expenses.
-To apply for need-based employment, students must complete the FAFSA.
+McMurry Work Program and the Federal College Work Study Program provide employment for students who show financial need in meeting expenses.

 LOAN ASSISTANCE (to be repaid)

 McMurry participates in the William D. Ford Direct Loan Program, and certifies loans from other private lenders.
 Students and parents wishing to participate in federal loan programs must process a FAFSA to support eligibility.